smashingboxes/SeleniumToolkit/README.md

 SeleniumToolkit is a Java library that allows for faster development of functional automation testing scripts with Selenium.

+Please note: Further updates and maintenance for the SeleniumToolkit will be continued in the forked repository located here - https://github.com/dwhit88/SeleniumToolkit.

 The toolkit handles the following:

 * Executing Selenium commands transparently